toptensoftware/JsonKit/readme.md

 ## Serialization Events

-An object can get notifications of various events during the serialization/deserialization process by implementing one or more of the following interfaces:
+An object can receive notifications of various events during the serialization/deserialization process by implementing one or more of the following interfaces:

     // Called before loading via reflection